clintharris/IDBSideSync/README.md

     - other users will download those entries and recreate the object
     - the app on other users devices should know if the user has write access to the remote, and prevent the user from attempting to edit those objects (for good UX; note that permissions are enforced by remote storage service).
     - if you download oplog entries associated with a shared remote, an object will be created locally.

+## Refactoring

+- [ ] Consider increasing the allowed difference for clock times coming from other systems; only allowing for a 1-minute difference between any other clock in the distributed system seems like it could be error prone...
+- [ ] Modify HLTime.parse() to do a better job of checking for issues with the passed-in string and throwing errors if necessary (e.g., throwing if an invalid month is specified)
+- [ ] Merkle tree:
+  - [ ] consider only allowing inserts to proceed for "full" 17-digit paths.
+This would prevent the possibility of setting hash value for non-leaf nodes (which would result in a node whose hash is, technically, not derived from the hashes of all its children).
+The downside of this is that it would make unit testing harder to easily understand (since you can't use "simple" testing trees with only a few nodes).